zachrobo1/PyToolsmith/README.md

 ## Future Plans

--[ ] Support for directly calling tools and passing back the message in the needed format.
+- [ ] Support for directly calling tools and passing back the message in the needed format.
--[ ] Support for projects requiring Pydantic v1
--[ ] Extendable serialization support (for LLM messages -> function inputs and vise versa)
+- [ ] Extendable serialization support (for LLM messages -> function inputs and vise versa)

 ### A Note

 I was heavily inspired by FastAPI's batteries-included ability to [create automatic OpenAPI specs](https://fastapi.tiangolo.com/reference/openapi/docs/) for web applications.
-Having a single source of truth defined as Pydantic models speeds up development and reduces the chance of errors - why not apply that to LLM interfaces? 🤠
+Having a single source of truth for your API docs defined as code speeds up development and reduces the chance of errors - why not apply that to LLM interfaces? 🤠